This page offers an overview of our annual events. For details and specific dates, visit our Upcoming Events page or call (434) 293-8000.

 March – Virginia Festival of the Book

-Highland, home of President James Monroe, partners with the Virginia Festival of the Book in an ever-popular annual book talk on a subject relating to James Monroe and his long career in public service.
-(Did you know, for example, that Monroe held more elected offices than any other president?)
+Highland, home of President James Monroe, partners with the Virginia Festival of the Book in an ever-popular annual book talk on a historical or cultural subject relating Highland.

 April – Annual Sheep Shearing